vseanclark/MCW-Azure-security-and-management/Hands-on lab/Before the lab - Azure security and management.md

     -   Password: **demo\@pass123**

-    -   Subscription: **If you have multiple subscriptions, choose the subscription to execute your labs in.**
+    -   Subscription: **If you have multiple subscriptions, choose the subscription to execute your labs in**

     -   Resource Group: **OPSLABRG**

-    -   Location: **Choose the closest Azure region to you.**
+    -   Location: **Choose the closest Azure region to you**

     ![Fields in the Basics blade are set to the previously defined settings.](images/Setup/image5.png "Basics blade")

-1. Choose the **DS2\_V2 or D2S\_V3 Standard** instance size on the Size blade.
-Use the 'Search' filter to help find the size you need.
+5. Choose the **DS2\_V2 or D2S\_V3 Standard** instance size on the Size blade.
+Use the 'Search' filter to help find the size you need

     ![The Choose a size blade displays](images/Setup/image6.png "Choose a size blade")

-1. On the Settings blade, open the **Select public inbound ports** drop-down (if shown) and select **RDP**.
+6. On the Settings blade, open the **Select public inbound ports** drop-down (if shown) and select **RDP**

     ![The select public inbound ports drop down, with RDP selected](images/Setup/image6b.png "Select public inbound ports drop-down ")

-1. Leave the other settings at their default values, and click **OK**, then click **Create** on the Summary blade.
+7. Leave the other settings at their default values, and select **OK**, then choose **Create** on the Summary blade.
 The deployment should begin provisioning.
 It may take 10+ minutes for the virtual machine to complete provisioning.

     ![The Submitting deployment for Visual Studio Community button displays.](images/Setup/image7.png "Submitting deployment button")

-1. Once the deployment is complete, move on to the next exercise.
+8. Once the deployment is complete, move on to the next exercise

 ### Task 2: Connect to LABVM & download and unzip student files

 1. Move back to the Portal page on your local machine and wait for **LABVM** to show the Status of **Running**.
-Once it is running, click **Connect** to open the 'Connect to virtual machine' blade.
+Once it is running, select **Connect** to open the 'Connect to virtual machine' blade

     ![In the Virtual Machine blade, the Connect button is selected.](images/Setup/image8.png "Virtual Machine blade")

-1. On the **RDP** tab, click **Download RDP File**
+2. On the **RDP** tab, select **Download RDP File**

     ![In the Connect to virtual machine blade, the download RDP file button is highlighted.](images/Setup/image8b.png "Connect to virtual machine blade")